Recruitment and training

 Training hours

-of which over 33,000 were spent in technical-related training
+of which 41,960 were spent in technical-related training

 A significant portion of training programmes are managed through two channels: the parent company’s central training department.
 These tend to relate to particular themes such as personal data protection (GDPR), cyber security, sustainability, diversity and compliance; e-learning platforms valuable tools that enable us to involve an increasing number of employees in training opportunities.